GraphAccess and InterGraph Reference Guide

 EXAMPLE: {'age': 22, 'gender': 'F'}

-:return: An integer with the internal database ID of the node just created
+:return: The internal database ID of the node just created

 |